 National Beer Day Celebrations around the World.

 National Beer Day is celebrated on different days in different countries.
-In the U.S. it falls yearly on April 7th to acknowledge the day in 1933 when President Franklin D. Roosevelt signed the Cullen-Harrison Act.
-The Act signified the start of the move towards the end of Prohibition and the legal manufacturing and selling of beer.
+In the U.S., it falls yearly on April 7th to acknowledge the day in 1933 when President Franklin D. Roosevelt signed the Cullen-Harrison Act.
+The Act signified the start of a movement towards the end of Prohibition and legal manufacturing and selling of beer.

 There are many types of beer on the market today: Bitter, Brown Ale, Lager, Pale Ale, Pilsner, Stout, Wheat Beer and even a wide range of great tasting non-alcoholic beers.

 How to Celebrate Candian Beer Day

 Canadian Beer Day has its own designated website.
 They suggest sharing social media posts picturing your favourite Candian Brew using the hashtags #CDNBeerDay and #CheersAgain.

 Alternatively plan a visit to your local Canadian Brewery.